bhvieira/bhvieira.github.io/blog/2020/10/FstatisticVsR2.md

 $$

 Under the null hypothesis, the MSE is a sum of squared standard normal variables, divided by the number of variables.
-This again entails the assumption that our dependent variable, $\mathbf Y$ is normally distributed.
+This again entails the assumption that our dependent variable, $\mathbf Y$ has normal conditional distribution.
 A sum of $k$ squared standard normals is Chi-squared distributed, with $k$ degrees of freedom (see [Wiki](https://en.wikipedia.org/wiki/Chi-square_distribution#Definitions)).

 Thus we define the sum of squared residuals (SSR) :